Skip to content

 accessory stop

-Side effects: stops <name>.service on its configured host and appends an audit entry.
-It does not remove the Quadlet file or app runtime state.
+Stops <name>.service on its configured host and appends an audit entry.
+The Quadlet file and the app's runtime state are left alone.

 bash